All Episodes

 So it sounds to me like everything that we suspected is now going to be proven.

-Um it makes absolutely zero sense to me, except that we don't have equal justice under the law.
+It makes absolutely zero sense to me, except that we don't have equal justice under the law.

-You think that the do you believe, based on what we now know publicly about Hunter implicating his own father, about pictures with Hunter, his foreign business associates, and his father, dates of meetings with Hunter, his father, and foreign business associates.
+You think that the do you believe based on what we now know publicly about Hunter implicating his home father, about pictures with Hunter, his foreign business associates and his father, dates of meetings with Hunter, his father and foreign business associates, and then, of course, the amount of money from places like China and Kazakhstan and Ukraine and Russia.

-Well, I mean, it sure looks that way because you know, we're supposed to believe Hunter Biden is an expert on on energy, he's an expert on health care, he's an expert on gaming, he's an ex all these different enterprises he was involved in.
+Well, I mean, it sure looks that way because, you know, we're supposed to believe Hunter Biden is an expert on energy.

-We're supposed to believe all that, like he's that much of an expert on everything.
+We're supposed to believe all that like he's that much of an expert on everything.

-And again, remember how the stories changed.
+And again, remember how the story's changed?

 When it first came out, it was like, nah, this is not on his laptop.